viamrobotics/docs/docs/get-started/installation/prepare/jetson-nano-setup.md

 ## Troubleshooting

-Make sure the polarity on your barrel jack power supply is matched when powering your robot.
+Make sure the polarity on your barrel jack power supply is matched when powering your machine.
 See the last step of your appropriate [initial setup guide](#hardware-requirements) for instructions on choosing the correct power supply for your Nano board.

 If you do not see an interactive menu after launching <file>jetson-io.py</file>, try resizing your window to a large size.